pathfindertools/connectivity-site/content/pages/index.md

       Data Channels.
     cards:
       - cardType: basic
-        headline: Connection Establishment
+        headline: ➤ Connection Establishment
-        text: "In order to connect, two WebRTC nodes need to exchange SDP (Session Description Protocol) packets.
+        text: "In order to connect, two WebRTC nodes need to exchange [SDP (Session Description Protocol) packets](https://webrtchacks.com/sdp-anatomy/).
 These packets contain all the information that’s needed to establish the connection: (public) IP addresses, supported WebRTC features, audio and video codecs etc.\n\nWebRTC specifies the format of this packet, but it doesn’t specify\_*how*\_they are exchanged.
 This is left to the application, or libp2p in our case.\n"
         language: javascript
       - cardType: basic
-        headline: Browser to Standalone Node
+        headline: ➤ Browser to Standalone Node
         text: "This is useful in cases where WebSocket and WebTransport are not available.
 In this case, we don't need to actually exchange the SDP, but only\_*pretend*\_that we did that, and actually construct the SDP from the node's advertised multiaddress(es).
 This saves one round-trip.\n"
         language: javascript
       - cardType: basic
-        headline: Browser to Browser
+        headline: ➤ Browser to Browser
         text: >
           Connecting one browser to another browser usually requires hole punching, as browsers are usually used by people in home or corporate